tonethar/IGME-430-Fall-2024/exercises/9-putting-project-on-heroku.md

   - in the console you should see `Initialized empty Git repository in ...`
   - BTW: if you type `ls -al` you'll see a **.git**  folder now - this is where the file changes you make are tracked
   - BTW: if you type `ls .git` you'll see its contents
-  - BTW: never modify any of the files in the **.git** - pretty much just ignore it
+  - BTW: never modify any of the files in the **.git** folder - pretty much just ignore it!
 - We need to tell git which files and folders to exclude from version tracking:
   - type `touch .gitignore` to create an empty text file named **.gitignore**
   - make **.gitignore** look like this: